 How would a Frenchman describe Broumovské Stěny ?

-Imagine a small mountain range, not very high, covered with forests, and hosting countless bizarre-shaped and rounded sandstone outcrops.
-Fontainebleau power tenth !
+Imagine a small mountain range, not very high, covered with forests, and hosting countless bizarrely shaped and rounded sandstone outcrops.
+Fontainebleau to the tenth power!

-The range is shaped like a long stripe from north-west to south-east, with the south-east foreland being located slightly higher than the north-west foreland, like an ocean wave ready to break.
-The rock labyrinth near the mountain hut (Chata Hvězda) and the chapel "Our Lady of the Snows" are the most popular with tourists and they can get packed with them, but the Broumov Walls cover a really huge terrain where fantastic forms of rocky outcrops can be seen and where very few visitors are met.
+The range is shaped like a long stripe from the north-west to the south-east, with the south-east foreland being located slightly higher than the north-west foreland, like an ocean wave ready to break.
+The rock labyrinth near the mountain hut (Chata Hvězda) and the chapel of "Our Lady of the Snows" are the most popular with tourists and they can get packed with them, but Broumovské Stěny cover a really huge terrain, where fantastic forms of rocky outcrops can be seen and where very few visitors are met.

-Having visited Broumovské stěny only once and by a mean of transportation mentioned above, I am not pretending to be the expert of the area and I don't know by heart the name of rocks.
-Some cannot be climbed (I saw prohibition signs) but some certainly yes.
+Having visited Broumovské stěny only once and by a means of transportation mentioned above, I am not pretending to be an expert on the area and I don't know the names of the rocks by heart.
+Some of the rocks cannot be climbed (I saw prohibition signs) but some certainly can.
 Anyone willing to enrich this page with additional information will be granted editing rights with pleasure.